jlan84/linear-algebra-assignment/pair.md

 ## Part 4: Partial Regression Plot and Partial Residual Plot

-1. **Partial Regression Plots** are useful for exploring the relationship between the features and the target, partial regression plots are dependent variable and independent variables conditional on the other independent variables
+**Partial Regression Plots** are useful for exploring the relationship between an individual feature and the response variable conditioned on the other features.
+Compared to partial regression plots, univariate plots can be misleading in describing the relationship between an individual feature and the response variable.

-2.
+1. Using `sm.graphics.plot_partregress` in `statsmodels`, make partial regression plots for income and education.